 While my ego was still feeling a little deflated from Eraserhead (5.12a), I definitely wasn’t going to let it dictate the rest of the weekend.
 I messaged Seth Gross the evening before we met at the Stairmaster lot and asked, “How do you feel about an adventure?
 Bring pants.”

-A few weekends ago, Ken Murphy told me about a new offwidth route that Chris Fracchia had put up recently.
+A few weekends ago, Ken Murphy informed me of a new off-width route that Chris Fracchia had recently put up.
 Erogenous Zone (5.10) begins from the GT ledge, just up and left of the first pitch of Andrew (5.4).
 Intrigued, Seth and I went to check it out.
-I followed Seth up Silhouette (5.7), which was a great first pitch, but I kept thinking to myself: If I were a 5.7 leader, this traverse would have me pooping my pants!
+I followed Seth up Silhouette (5.7), which was a great first pitch, but I kept thinking to myself, If I were a 5.7 leader, this traverse would have me pooping my pants!

 Check out Seth’s awesome post about his experience on Erogenous Zone!

 Seth and I continued on to the Slime Wall where he successfully redpointed Frustration Syndrome (5.10c).
 Frustration has a steep face followed by a roof move to a finger crack.
 Moving past the traverse brings you to the corner below the roof (where everybody I know builds a little birds nest).
 Seth sent his climb with composure and some really good technical movement—it’s a great 10c pitch we would both recommend to anybody!

 Next on the short list was Comedy in Three Acts (5.11a).
 It’s a short 50-foot pitch with one dead point move past the crux with weird protection.
 I slotted in a nut which I fell on a few moves later.
 The sequence was much more technical than I had expected and involved mega crimps and a very balancing layback.
 Despite its unpopularity, I really enjoyed this one.
 As I stood above the smallest nut I own, all I really wanted to do was to down climb and ask Seth to take.